Greenstand/treetracker-admin-client/README.md

     },
 ```

-1. Push the first commit to the branch:
+3. Push the first commit to the branch:
 ```
 git add .releaserc.json
 git commit -m "fix: new feature 1" git push greenstand feature1
 ```

-1. Done
+4. Done

-The new push will trigger the first release of this branch: `v1.2.3-feature1.1`, and release to http://beta-admin.treetracker.org
+The new push will trigger the first release of this branch with tag/version: `v1.2.3-feature1.1`, and release to http://dev-beta-admin.treetracker.org

 ### How to merge feature branch to master